fruegger/aoc/README.md

 ---
 ### Day 4
+I knew I should have bought a train ticket ... what possessed me to rent a XMASleigh ?
 This is the first riddle for this year, where I'm sanguine that it is a good idea to exercise a little on the parking lot and try my solution on the example data in the story before dashing out on the real data interstate.
 All nicely straight forward, linear and repetitive ... good boring stuff.